Samsung/tizen-docs/reviewguide/review_points_guide.md

 **Added page** : application-launcher.md

 As `application-launcher.md` file is added, update `toc_all.md` file to locate the page in the LNB of docs.tizen.org.
-LNB of docs.tizen.org is updated as `toc_all.md`.

 <a name="create_overview"></a>
 ### overview.md

 If a new file is added, add a simple description and a hyper link to `overview.md` of the section that the new page is included.
 Each `overview.md` gives simple description of sub pages and hyper links to the sub page.

 **Example :**

 ![Overview](./media/guide_overview.png)

-If a new page is added under /dotnet/guides/multimedia,  /dotnet/guides/multimedia/overview.md must be updated also.
+If a new page is added under `/dotnet/guides/multimedia`,  `/dotnet/guides/multimedia/overview.md` must be updated also.

 <a name="change_delete"></a>
-## Changed file name / delete the page
+## Change file name / delete the page

 When a page is deleted or changed the file name,
-1. Check the **toc_all.md** and **overview** of the page and update the files, referencing **Created page** section.
+1. Check the **toc_all.md** and **overview** of the page and update the files, referencing [Add new page](#create) section.
 2. Search the name of deleted or renamed file and remove the **links**, to prevent the broken link.

 **Example :** `application/dotnet/guides/uiapplication/widget-app.md` file is linked in `application/uiapplication/nui-widget-app.md` and `application/uiapplication/overview.md`